 CHILDREN’S HOUSE PROGRAM

 The Kindergarten students come to the music room for a 40 minute weekly class.
 At this level, we focus on developing steady beat, simple rhythms, and our singing voice.
 We play rhythm instruments, as well as beginning to read rhythm patterns.
 We listen and move with many types of music and explore the instruments we hear in our music.
-The program is integrated back into the children’s house classroom through my providing of music support to the classroom teachers.
+The program is integrated back into the children’s house classroom through the music teacher providing music support to the classroom teachers.

 LOWER ELEMENTARY PROGRAM